Judging A Book By Its Cover

-On the left side of my desk I stack my “quake books”.
-These are books which have fundamentally changed me in some way; shaken the foundations of who I am and helped me on some sort of path.
-Placing these on the side of my desk they prove as daily anchors where looking at the binding alone helps me instil the principles or philosophies to live by (having read it of course).
+On the left side of my desk, I stack my “quake books”.
+These are books that have fundamentally changed me in some way; shaken the foundations of who I am and helped me on some sort of path.
+Placing these on the side of my desk they prove as daily anchors where looking at the binding alone helps me instill the principles or philosophies to live by (having read it of course).

-One of these books, by far the best looking, is ‘Letters from a Stoic’ by Seneca the Younger on the Penguin Classics Pocket Philosophy Hardbacks which was design by the amazing Coralie Bickford-Smith.
+One of these books, by far the best looking, is ‘Letters from a Stoic’ by Seneca on the Penguin Classics Pocket Philosophy Hardbacks which was design by Coralie Bickford-Smith.
 And it’s beautiful.

-More importantly for this post is that the book is actually part of a set which includes Marcus Aurelius, Niccolo Machiavelli, Karl Marx, and more, and they all sit together beautifully in unity with each other but at the same time each of them can stand alone and have their own distinct voice – ideal for the varying philosophies and stances lying behind each cover.
+More importantly for this post is that the book is actually part of a set that includes other thinkers like Marcus Aurelius, Machiavelli, Marx, and many more, and they all sit together beautifully in unity with each other but at the same time, each of them can stand alone and have their own distinct identity – ideal for the varying philosophies and stances lying behind each cover.

-Even though each pattern is uniquely different, the style of the patterns all have the same hand-drawn quality, they all utilise one monochromatic colour over another, they have no shading or dimension leaving them flat and timeless, the tones used are warm; giving a wholesome interesting tonality to them all, and mostly (not all), colours are picked analogous from each other.
+Even though each pattern is uniquely different like that of a snowflake, the style of the patterns all have the same finicky quality, they all utilise one monochromatic colour over another, they have zero shadings or dimension leaving them flat and timeless, the tones used are warm giving them all wholesome tonality.

 What’s nice about this is that even though they are not strictly part of an anthology (Vol 1, Vol 2, etc), it still would make you want to collect each one.
-Yet another case where carefully picked design systems have happened to increase sales without the brain-dead solution of systematically putting red text over white backgrounds just because… “other people do it, it’s been proven”.
+It’s another example where a well-done design system is essentially working an implicit marketing approach.

-in writing this, this turned me on to Coralie Bickford-Smith and her other award-winning work.
-Everything has a lovely, warm, hand-made quality.
-It makes you feel good.
+Also, writing this turned me on to Coralie Bickford-Smith and her other award-winning work.
+Everything has a lovely, warm, human quality.
+It makes your heart feel good.

 You can discover her work here: cb-smith.com